awssgr/voterocket-lab/README.md

 If you open another browser, or a new window, you should see the same chart update in that window, also in real-time :-)

+## Recap

+In a short space of time you were able to create a working application from scratch with:

+A scalable serverless back-end:

+- Real-time GraphQL API, with a comprehensive set of queries, mutations and subscriptions for common [CRUDL](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and custom operations
+- Database to hold our state with a lock-free atomic counter to hold vote counts
+- Custom business logic to connect the API to the database

+A browser-based React front-end:

+- Application-specific API client libraries that require minimal code to use for invoking the APIs.
+- Real-time, event-driven updates to the page with React and subscriptions

+Importantly this let's us focus on building what matters. **Our business logic**.

 ## Lab complete!
 Where to from here?

 The lab itself is now complete.